Portland Museum of Art: 142 Free Street controversy

 The building at 142 Free Street was built in 1830 as a theatre, then served as a Baptist church for 85 years before being purchased by the Portland Chamber of Commerce in 1926 and being renovated by John Calvin Stevens.
 It later became the Children's Museum of Maine.
 In 2009, the Congress Street Historic District was created and the building at 142 Free Street was classified as a “contributing structure.”
 The Portland Museum of Art bought the building in 2019.

 In 2022, the museum presented plans for a 60000 sqft expansion that would demolish the historic former Children's Museum of Maine building at 142 Free Street.
 Four finalist international architectural firms that included Adjaye Associates, Toshiko Mori and MVRDV created designs and in 2022 LEVER created the winning design.

 In 2023, the Portland Museum of Art requested that the building be reclassified as noncontributing to the historic district.
 In a letter to the Historic Preservation Board, museum director Mark Bessire said the 142 Free Street lacks "historical stature" because it was renovated in 1926 during the racist Jim Crow era.
 "Our region is one that is striving to become more inclusive, dynamic, and diverse – a city where everyone belongs – and some architecture styles can carry unfortunate legacies of the past into the future that undermine these values and goals,” Bessire wrote.

 History professor KC Johnson called the argument a "cynical effort to exploit contemporary cultural mores to serve the Museum of Art's short-term economic interests."
 Museum board chair Elizabeth McCandless wrote that demolishing 142 Free Street "is essential for our neighborhood, our city and for all who reside in and visit this area" and acknowledged the proposal's "divisiveness within the community."
 A former curator of the National Building Museum, David Chase, wrote that "Destroying 142 Free Street and trashing the Payson Building smacks of contempt for history, contempt for context, contempt for local ordinances."
 Former museum director Daniel O'Leary called the move "unwise and unwarranted."

 The owner of the Time & Temperature Building in the same historic district said ahead of the Portland City Council vote that reclassifying the historic status of 142 Free Street could jeopardize the historic tax credits needed to build 250 affordable apartments in the historic high-rise office building on Congress Street.

 The Portland Planning Board and the Historic Preservation board voted against reclassification.
 In May 2024, the Portland City Council ignored the advice of the planning and historic preservation boards and voted 6-3 to remove the building's historic classification.
 In June 2024, Greater Portland Landmarks sued in Cumberland County Superior Court seeking to reverse the Portland City Council's decision to reclassify the building.
-In March 2025, Superior Court Justice Deborah Cashman ruled that reclassification stands and the demolition can move forward.
+In March 2025, Superior Court Justice Deborah Cashman ruled that reclassification stands and the demolition could move forward.
+In September 2025, the museum tore down 142 Free Street.